 (b) Within sixty days after receipt of the articles of amendment the department shall approve or disapprove the articles of amendment on the basis of its investigation.
 If the department shall approve the articles of amendment, it shall deliver them with its written approval to the Department of State and notify the association of its action.
-If the department shall disapprove the articles of amendment, it shall give written notice to the association of its disapproval and a statement in detail of the reasons for its decision.
-The decision of the department shall be conclusive and shall not be subject to review except by the Supreme Court upon broad certiorari.
+If the department shall disapprove the articles of amendment, it shall give written notice to the association of its disapproval and a statement in detail of the reasons for its decision.]

-Section 1006.
+[Section 1006.
 Issuance of Certificate of Amendment.-If all the fees, charges, and taxes, if applicable, required by law have been paid and, in the case of a change of name, if the proposed new name of the association continues to be reserved or is available on the records of the Department of State, the receipt of the articles of amendment by the Department of State with the written approval of the department shall constitute filing of the articles of amendment as of the date and time of receipt or as of any later date and time specified by the department.
 The Department of State shall immediately issue to the association a certificate of amendment as of the date and time of filing with the approved articles of amendment attached thereto and shall make and retain a copy of such certificate and articles.